HirahTang/Machine-learning-project/README.md

+# Codes from O'Reilly Book: Deep Learning for Life Science

+## Chapter 3: Machine Learning with DeepChem

+A glance of the Tox21 dataset, simple usage for the DeepChem framework.

+## Chapter 4: Machine Learning for Molecules

-# Honor Assignments of the Coursera Specialisation Advanced Machine Learning:
+# Assignments of the Coursera Specialisation Advanced Machine Learning:

 ## Course 1: Introduction to Deep Learning